oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

     *DATALINE datafiles/prn_L1CA_32_100.bin 0 654752 0 datafiles/prn_L1CA_32.bin 100

 The length of the Reference will be the same as the Data but we can set an offset, ex: in this line 100.
+If interferometric the line above *REFFILENAME will be avoided.

 The BeginingOfData and EndOfData numbers are bytes by default.
+To compute them easy starting with offset 0, BeginingOfData=0 and EndOfData=((numofFFTs*(fftsize-overlap))+overlap)*2/8.
+We multiply by 2 because they are complex samples and divide by 8 as we want bytes.
+The following line would be BeginingOfData=previous_EndOfData (as it reads from BeginingOfData to EndOfData-1 ) and EndOfData=BeginingOfData+((numofFFTs*(fftsize-overlap))+overlap)*2/8.
+Any line with offset would be BeginingOfData= whatever offset in complex bytes and EndOfData=BeginingOfData+((numofFFTs*(fftsize-overlap))+overlap)*2/8.

+In case that the program is built to read different type of input (float or int16) we will be reading samples directly BeginingOfData=0 and EndOfData=((numofFFTs*(fftsize-overlap))+overlap) and the following lines as BeginingOfData=previous_EndOfData and EndOfData=BeginingOfData+((numofFFTs*(fftsize-overlap))+overlap).

 In datafiles/ReadMe.md you will find how the data is structured and more useful info on how to build the datalines.
 In datafiles/examples_in_float you will find that is possible to pass data in float form.

 You will find an example in this repo of an 'input.ASE'